 A dedicated communications channel with the Investor Relations Department is available to shareholders and can be reached via email at email@example.com.
 The Investor Relations Department is required to respond to shareholders' queries in a timely and effective manner.
 When matters requiring shareholders' meetings are to be held, notices are published in newspapers and reports or circulars are sent in a timely manner to all shareholders.
 Shareholders will be informed of the rules, including voting procedures, which govern the shareholders' meetings.
 Resolutions of all general meetings of shareholders are conducted by electronic poll.
 The results of the votes for all resolutions taken during AGM and general meetings of shareholders are validated by independent scrutineers and are broadcast at the AGM.
 The results are also announced on the SGXNET after the meeting.
 The meetings' minutes with substantial and relevant comments are available to shareholders at the registered office upon request within reasonable time after each general meeting.

-The Company holds regular meetings with research analysts, fund managers and institutional investors to review the Company's performance and provide investors with a better understanding of the Group's businesses.
+The Company holds regular meetings with research analysts, fund managers and institutional investors to solicit and understand the views of shareholders, review the Company's performance and provide investors with a better understanding of the Group's businesses.

-The Group encourages the attendance of shareholders at general meetings, which are always held at a central location in Singapore.
+The Company ensures that shareholders are given the opportunity to participate effectively in and vote at general meeting.
+The Company encourages the attendance of shareholders at general meetings, which are always held at a central location in Singapore.
 At such general meetings, shareholders are invited to raise questions on any matter that needs clarification.
 The notices of general meetings setting out the agenda are despatched to shareholders with the annual reports, and if necessary, letters to shareholders on the item of special business, at least 14 days before the general meetings are called to pass ordinary resolutions or 21 days before the general meetings are called to pass special resolutions.
-The Chairman and the other Directors (in particular, the chairpersons of the AC, NC and RC) as well as the external auditor are present at general meetings to address queries from shareholders on matters affecting the Group and the conduct of external audit.
-The Company Secretary is present to ensure that procedures under the Constitution and SGX Listing Manual are followed.
+Each item of special business included in the notice of the meeting will be accompanied by a full explanation of the effects of a proposed resolution.
+Separate resolutions are proposed for substantially separate issues at the meeting.
+Chairman and the other Directors (in particular, the chairpersons of the AC, NC and RC) as well as the external auditor are present at general meetings to address queries from shareholders on matters affecting the Group and the conduct of external audit.
+The Company Secretary is present to ensure that procedures under the Constitution and the Listing Manual of the SGX-ST are followed.
 Key management personnel are also present at such general meetings to respond to queries from shareholders.

 The reception after each general meeting of shareholders provides an opportunity for shareholders to informally communicate their views and expectations to the Company's representatives.

 The Company does not have a formal dividend policy.
-For more than the past 30 years the Company has endeavoured to maintain a sustainable dividend payment with an upward trend.
-In certain years, the Company also paid special dividends.
+For more than 30 years the Company has maintained sustainable dividend payments with an upward trend.
+In certain years, such as in 2016, the Company also paid special dividends.

 The Investment Committee ("IC") is headed by the Chairman of the Board and comprises two Executive Directors and the CFO.
 The IC meets bi-monthly to review the performance of the Group's investments, funding requirements, key financial risks and strategic issues of each operating unit.

-Except as disclosed on page 93 (Note 23 Related Party Transactions) of the financial statements, there were no other material contracts entered into by the Company or its subsidiaries involving the interests of the CEO, any Director or controlling shareholder of the Company.
+Except as disclosed in the financial statements, there were no other material contracts entered into by the Company or its subsidiaries involving the interests of the CEO, any Director or controlling shareholder of the Company.